 Battery powered curlers are usually rechargeable.
 This means that you don’t have to keep paying for cartridges.
 Some come with USB chargers, whereas others come with mains chargers.
 They tend to last between 30-50 minutes on a single charge, which is enough time to curl your hair twice.
 USB chargers are more versatile as they can be charged abroad, whereas the problem with mains chargers is that you will need to have dual voltage and an adapter if traveling.

 Make sure to consider how long the curler takes to charge and how long it holds charge.
 If you have long or thick hair, you will need a battery-powered curler that lasts for a longer time between charges.
-Unfortunately, many battery-operated curling irons only last for 20 minutes before they need charging again.
-Equally, sometimes they may take a long time to recharge.
+Unfortunately, many battery-operated curling irons only last for 20 minutes before they need to be charged again.
+In some cases, they may take a long time to recharge.

 Drawbacks of a Cordless Curling Iron

 Cordless curling irons come with their own drawbacks.
-Firstly, they tend to be smaller in size than regular curling irons.
+They tend to be smaller in size than regular curling irons.
 While this may be a bonus for traveling, it can make them difficult to use with long or thick hair.

-In addition, you’ll find that as battery-powered curling irons run out of battery, the heat decreases dramatically.
-You may not notice which will cause some of your curls to drop out more quickly than others throughout the day.
-Equally, when they do run out, you have to wait for them to recharge.
+In addition, you’ll find that as battery-powered curling irons run out of battery, their heat decreases dramatically.
+You may not notice at first, which will cause some of your curls to drop out more quickly than others throughout the day.
+When they do run out, you have to wait for them to recharge.
 If you forget to recharge it, you may have to wait up to 30 minutes before you can curl your hair.

 As noted above, those with thick and long hair may want to pay special attention to how long these curling irons hold charge for, as some of them barely hold charge for longer than 20 minutes.
 This will dramatically increase the time it takes to curl your hair, as you’ll have to recharge halfway through.

 Butane curlers can be an issue for those traveling.
 As noted above, the cartridges can be hard to come by.
-As there are fewer butane curlers in existence, this makes the cartridges expensive to replace.
-Equally, it is a constant cost to replace the cartridges, unlike regular curlers which only cost when you buy them.
+As butane curlers are less common than electric curlers, cartridges may be inconvenient or expensive to replace.
+Replenishing the cartridges represents an ongoing cost, unlike regular curlers that have a one-time cost when you buy them (though in your home you pay for your electricity).
 Not only is this an added cost to your life, it is not very environmentally friendly as the cartridges cannot be recycled.

-This mini curler has a ¾ inch ceramic coated barrel.
-It is a butane cordless curler that heats up to 360F.
+This butane cordless mini curler has a ¾ inch ceramic coated barrel and heats up to 360F.
 It includes a butane cartridge and has been approved as safe to travel with on flights.